john-data-chen/next-dnd-starter-kit/README.md

 ### User Roles & Permissions

 **Board Owner**

 - Create and delete board
 - Manage all projects and tasks
 - Delete projects (cascading delete tasks)
-- Add or remove board members

 **Board Member**

 - View board and all projects
 - Create and manage tasks
 - Assign and be assigned to tasks
-- Update task status
+- Update task status and description
 - Cannot delete projects or board

 ### Task Operations

 - Any member can create tasks
 - Task creator and assignee can edit task
-- All members can comment on tasks
+- Only owner of project and Assigner of task can delete tasks
 - Task status: To Do → In Progress → Done

 ## 🔜 Roadmap